Pelvic Floor Therapy in West Jordan

 What Makes Reborn Pelvic Health & Wellness Different?

-We provide one-on-one care to our patients with our expert pelvic health physical therapists for one hour (or longer) sessions.
+We provide one-on-one care to our patients with our expert pelvic health physical therapists for one-hour (or longer) sessions.
 We utilize many different hands-on (manual therapy) interventions to treat the root cause of your symptoms allowing you to return to living life to the fullest.
 We focus on things both inside the pelvis and outside the pelvis.
 We are very holistic in our treatment and provide you with individualized care.
 Each session builds on another, and you are never doing the same thing.
-You are never working with multiple therapist, techs or aids.
-Always with a provider.
+You are never working with multiple therapists.
+Always one-on-one with an expert provider, no aids or techs.
 And you are never off on your own doing exercises in a corner.
 Much different than most ‘traditional’ physical therapy!

 Honestly, we couldn’t get enough and just kept learning knowing we were missing an essential part: THE PELVIS!
-We are the cream of the crop when it comes to physical therapy because we can literally treat the entire body!
+We can literally treat the entire body!
 How cool is that?

-We are the go-to experts on before, during, after pregnancy and beyond!
+We are the go-to experts before, during, after pregnancy, and beyond!

 How Many Visits Will It Take?